amthomas46/scoriani-iot-workload/azure_deployment/readme.md

  - IoT Hub connection string
  - SQL Database connection string

-## Use VS Code to deploy the function app to the created Azure Functions site, setting connection strings for IoT Hub and SQL Database collected above
+## Use VS Code to deploy the function app to the created Azure Functions site, setting connection strings for IoT Hub and SQL Database collected above as env variables

 ## Install Docker on the device simulator VM